 Financial Aid & Scholarships

-Cash for College Nights - December 11, 2024 & February 10, 2025Join us for Del Mar's Cash for College on December 11th or February 11th.
+Cash for College Night - February 10, 2025Join us for Del Mar's Cash for College event on February 10th.
 Drop in from 4:30pm to 7:30pm in the Cafeteria to receive support with your Financial Aid applications.
 Get one-on-one support from College Financial Aid

 What to Bring to the Workshops: